 I am fascinated by secretive species that inhabit dense thickets, that seem to be always just beyond our observation, and for which even the sexes are sometimes impossible to distinguish in the field.
 I use video and audio recorders, genetic analysis, tracking units, radio telemetry, etc., to test hypotheses about the proximate and ultimate causes of behavior (see Tinbergen’s four questions), and reconstruct their evolutionary histories.

 I use the same data-driven approach to study the history and sociology of American science, by searching for and exposing lost and/or unknown primary sources that shed new light on the past.
 I recently published five lost letters of John J. Audubon, including the original American prospectus for The Birds of America; and relocated the lost type specimen of Western Meadowlark, which was missing for over 150 years after Audubon collected it in 1843 on his last expedition.
 I live in the historic Wyck house in Philadelphia, where many early American scientists visited and socialized.

 PhD candidate / Dean’s Fellow

-Drexel University, Department of Biodiversity, Earth and Environmental Sciences – Advised by Jason D. Weckstein
+Drexel University, Department of Biodiversity, Earth and Environmental Science – Advised by Jason D. Weckstein

 Graduate Research Associate